helloitsurdvq/VietnameseStockArticleClassification/README.md

 ### Setup
 *We highly recommend you to use the google colab (pro) version because of its built-in libraries and our models are quite large (~500mb)*
 - For evaluation, run each notebook file in `source` folder.
 - For testing, to run this project, you first have to download all mentioned weights files of model.
-Then simply run each notebook of our project or run the web application with `python app/app.py`.
+Then simply run each notebook of our project in `source/07_demo.ipynb` file or run the web application with `python app/app.py`.

 ### Contributing 🔧
 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.